 What It's Like to Live With Both

 It's strange, sometimes, to be both people.
-To be the quiet one who hangs back at the party and also be someone who can walk into a room and change its temperature.
+The quiet one who hangs back at the party.
+The one who can walk into a room and change its temperature.

-I've learned to stop treating them as contradictions.
+I've stopped treating them as contradictions.
 They're not two different women.
-They're the same woman, expressed differently depending on context and permission and the particular alchemy of who is in the room and what has been built between us.
+They're the same woman, the same faithful wife who has loved the same man for thirty-two years, expressed differently depending on context and permission and what's been built beneath it.

 The shyness isn't a flaw I've overcome.
-It's part of who I am, and it coexists with this other part of me that some people find hard to reconcile.
+It's part of who I am, and it coexists with this other part that some people find hard to reconcile.
 I've stopped trying to reconcile it for them.
-I just know both are real, and I'm lucky enough to have a life where both get to exist.
+Both are real.
+Both are me.
+And I'm lucky enough to have a life, and a husband, where both get to exist.

 Why I'm Telling You This